Ground Engineering

 - Scope

-- CFA piling, GCS retaining wall, USCS testing
+- CFA piling, subsoil drainage and GCS wall

 Design

-Marine Parade at Mellons Bay, East Auckland, required ground improvement works to address a deteriorating retaining situation threatening the carriageway.
-GSI was engaged by Fulton Hogan as a specialist subcontractor, with design by Andy O'Sullivan Geotechnical Engineering.
+Marine Parade in Auckland, required ground improvement works to remediate an underslip that had reduced the road to one lane.
+GSI was engaged by Fulton Hogan as a specialist subcontractor, with design by Andy O'Sullivan & Associates.

-The design involved undercutting the low-strength slip debris and constructing two counterfort drains and a subsoil drain along the base of the cut batter.
-Three rows of 600 mm diameter CFA piles were specified to a depth with 1.0 m embedment into the underlying weathered rock, followed by construction of a Geosynthetic Cellular Structure (GCS) retaining wall to 500 mm below road level.
-The CFA piling approach offered a non-disruptive installation method with minimal vibration impact on adjacent properties.
+The works involved undercutting the low-strength slip debris and constructing two counterfort drains and a subsoil drain along the base of the cut batter.
+Three rows of 600 mm diameter CFA piles were specified to a depth with 1.0 m embedment into the underlying weathered rock, followed by construction of a Geosynthetically Confined Soil (GCS) wall to road level.
+The CFA piling approach offered a non-disruptive installation method which allowed the road to remain open throughout construction with minimal vibration and noise impact on adjacent properties.

 Build